turkunov/vacancy_recommender/README_en.md

 For the interaction of the agent with the user environment, a REST API was written in fastAPI with endpoints:
 * `GET /api/recommend/{age: int}&{skill: str}&{preference: str}`: GET is an endpoint for generating recommendations based on the state of the environment, which is an array of [`age`, `skill`].
 The vacancies recommended by the agent are then sorted based on the cosine similarity between `preference` and job descriptions based on TF-IDF embedding.
 * `POST /api/write/`: A POST endpoint that accepts the JSON body `{cum_reward, age, skill, action}` and then writes it to the database for environment observations in order to further retrain the DQN agent.

+### Try the model for yourself
+The model has been successfully deployed to Railway.
+You can try out the REST API [here](vacancyrecommender.up.railway.app).